TTH: Your One Stop Shop for Contract Manufacturing

 - Reduce the number of vendors and suppliers

 - Reduce workload with fewer production parts to order and manage

-- Reduce cost of quality
+- Reduce the cost of quality

 - Increase focus on what customers do best

+One service that supports our contract manufacturing is rapid prototyping.
 Rapid prototyping allows us to create your part in just a few hours or a few days, depending on the technology and material chosen as well as the size and complexity of the model.
 It is a great and inexpensive way to get prototype parts fast for design checks and marketing samples.